noahliechti/tweet-to-token/client/README.md

 https://twitter.com/Rainmaker1973/status/1478285768493834240

-1. connect to wallet with ethers.js -> walletconnect?
-2. write contract in hh with tests und so
+1. write contract in hh with tests und so
-3. make app work (all steps)
+2. make app work (all steps)

-4. make it upgradeable? -> deploy to polygon mainnet for testing
+3. make it upgradeable? -> deploy to polygon mainnet for testing

 - mobile menu
 - view on opensea + share button